 CETL is pleased to call for nominations for its awards that honor outstanding faculty contributions to the educational mission of Georgia Tech.
-All nomination packets are due the first Monday of February.
+Nominations open on October 15, 2015 and all nomination packets are due the first Monday of February.
 Further information about each award and details for the electronic submission of nomination packets can be accessed below.
-Award winners will be celebrated at the Faculty & Staff Honors Luncheon on Friday, April 11, 2014 in the Student Center Ballroom at Noon.
+Award winners will be celebrated at the Faculty & Staff Honors Luncheon in April in the Student Center Ballroom.

 See below for a full listing of CETL teaching awards for faculty as well as winners of last year's awards.

 This award is open to any nominated full-time tenure-track faculty member who does not yet have tenure.
-Award recognizes teaching excellence, educational innovation, impact on student lives, and research / teaching connections.
+The award recognizes teaching excellence, educational innovation, impact on student lives, and research / teaching connections.

 This award recognizes faculty who are improving the quality of education at Georgia Tech through pedagogical and curricular innovation.
 The award is open to full-time general faculty of any rank or a team of faculty who have implemented an innovation in their course or departmental curriculum.

-Congratulations to the winners of the 2013 CETL/BP Curriculum Innovation Award:
+Congratulations to the winner of the 2016 Curriculum Innovation Award:

 This annual Georgia Tech award recognizes genuine and substantial partnerships between the faculty and students of Georgia Tech and the K-12 community.